 Analysts Estimate Campbell Soup (CPB) to Report a Decline in Earnings: What to Look Out for

-Wall Street expects a year-over-year decline in earnings on lower revenues when Campbell Soup (CPB) reports results for the quarter ended January 2020.
-While this widely-known consensus outlook is important in gauging the company's earnings picture, a powerful factor that could impact its near-term stock price is how the actual results compare to these estimates.
+The market expects Campbell Soup (CPB) to deliver a year-over-year decline in earnings on lower revenues when it reports results for the quarter ended January 2020.
+This widely-known consensus outlook is important in assessing the company's earnings picture, but a powerful factor that might influence its near-term stock price is how the actual results compare to these estimates.

 While management's discussion of business conditions on the earnings call will mostly determine the sustainability of the immediate price change and future earnings expectations, it's worth having a handicapping insight into the odds of a positive EPS surprise.